 - Yes, however, your family member will need to transfer their

 primary care to PHC.
 All of our discounted services begin with primary

 care.
 As a Federally Qualified Community Health Center, Partnership

 Health Center can provide assistance to Medicare beneficiaries.

 - 12. Where is Partnership Health Center located?

-- Partnership Health Center is conveniently located in two buildings in downtown
+- Partnership Health Center is conveniently located in downtown

 - 13. When is Partnership Health Center open for business?

 - Medical Clinic hours: 7:30-6pm M, W-F (phone lines open at 8am); 9am-6pm Tues